eProsima/code-style/README.md

 On the other hand, use `.c` and `.h` extensions if the file is in C code.

 Filenames should be all lowercase and can include underscores `_`.
-However, class files which define or declare a class, should take the class name.
+However, class files that define or declare a class should take the class name.

 ### Type Names

 Type names start with a capital letter and have a capital letter for each new word, with no underscores.
-This convention is followed by all types: classes, structs, type aliases, enums and type template parameters.
+This convention is followed by all types: classes, structs, type aliases, enums, and type template parameters.
-Usually this convention is called *CamelCase*.
+Usually, this convention is called *CamelCase*.

 ### Variable Names

 The names of variables (including function parameters) and data members are all lowercase, with underscores between words.
-Data members of classes (but not structs) additionally have trailing underscore.
+Data members of classes (but not structs) additionally have a trailing underscore.

 All data members should be private.
-Accesors and mutators (get and set functions) will take the name of the variable they affect without the trailing underscore.
+Accessors and mutators (get and set functions) will take the name of the variable they affect without the trailing underscore.

 ```c++
 class Table